Syrians and Iraqis are forced to pick up the pieces after years of conflict, as they try to recover and bury endless amounts of dead bodies.

 “Hospitals and morgues lack the capacity to accommodate all the bodies.
 Temporary and suitable burial places need to be identified, documentation needs to be provided to the families, and there is a need to ensure that unidentified bodies can be traced [and] identified at a later stage,” Ms. Jacquemet said.

-Elsewhere in Syria, where nearly half million estimated deaths occurred since 2011, civilians for years have struggled to bury corpses which litter their hometowns after the war.
+Elsewhere in Syria, where nearly half a million estimated deaths occurred since 2011, civilians for years have struggled to bury corpses which litter their hometowns after the war.

 Graveyard workers in the city Douma, near Damascus, have struggled to find room to bury the deceased since the summer of 2015.
 Cremation is not possible since Islamic traditions permit burial only.
 Therefore, bodies are crammed into multi-layered graves and labyrinth tombs made from mud bricks.
 One three-layered grave could hold around one thousand bodies.